HMaxF/pytube-wrapper/README.md

-# What is pytube-wrapper
+# What is youtube_backup
-A wrapper to use pytube from https://github.com/pytube/pytube to download YouTube video.
+A simple tool that use pytube (https://github.com/pytube/pytube) to make backup of self-own video that has been uploaded to YouTube.

 # Problem to solve
 pytube is easy to use, but running pytube directly from command line like:
 ```
 $ pytube https://youtube.com/watch?v=2lAe1cqCOXo
 ```
-Only able to download an 720p video, this is resolution is the highest downloadable video with audio.
+Only able to download an 720p video, 720p is the highest resolution downloadable video with audio.

 # Solution
-Using a simple python code to download a YouTube video using the highest possible video and audio.
+Using this simple python code to download (for backup) self-own video using the highest possible quality.

 # Requirement
 1. Python v3.x (https://www.python.org/)